hessllab/HW_5/README.md

 ls $state | grep -v "noaa" *.rwl | head -n 1 $state >> $1.txt
 done
 ```
 The commands within the file create and enter a new working directory.
-The wget command downloads all of the files from the NOAA website and places them inside the working folder.
+The wget command downloads all of the files from a state in the NOAA website and places them inside the working folder.
 It then loops the .rwl files to list them, remove all files that include '-noaa', and isolates the header and first line of text for each of the data locations around the country.
 It then deposits the results in a separate textfile called 'output.'
 .